-The heart-formed Villa Borghese Gardens is residence to one of the most classical art collections in Italy, the Galleria Borghese and it is faultless for a post-lunch walk among the vibrant green spaces.
+The heart-shaped Villa Borghese Gardens is residence to one of the most classical art collections in Italy.

-Built-in 1580, the Borghese family moved in and started a vineyard, in the time over a century Scipione Borghese transpired the use of the villa into a series of extravagant gardens to house his art collections.
-In the 19th century, the formerly private Villa Borghese Gardens were bought by the city of Rome which made the gardens the public park it is today.
+Built-in 1580, the Borghese family moved in and started a vineyard.
+In the time over a century Scipione Borghese transpired the use of the villa into a series of extravagant gardens to house his art collections.

 Today the gallery consists of twenty frescoed rooms, where you will find treasures and collections of sculptures, paintings and ornately decorated rooms by Caravaggio, Canova, Bernini and more.